bassmanitram/actions-for-nautilus/configurator/help.md

-the extension to use the file path of the first file in the selection as the CWD ... and, because this particular command action is configured to only be available when the selection size is 1 and the selected file is a directory, we are guaranteed that `%f` will always resolve to a valid directory from which to serve HTTP content.
+the extension to use the file path of the first file in the selection as the CWD ... and, because this particular command action is configured to only be available when the selection size is 1 and the selected file is a directory, we are guaranteed that `%f` will always resolve to a valid directory from which to serve content.

-You'll also see that we used that same placeholder in the command line as the `--title` **gnome-terminal** command option value.
+You'll also see that we used that same placeholder in the command line within the `--title` **gnome-terminal** command option value.

 In general, then, character pairs that start with `%` are placeholders for values that are drawn